Meanings of Insensibility

 Their spirit drags no pack.

-Their old wounds, save with cold, cannot more ache.
+Their old wounds, saved with cold, cannot ache more.

 Having seen all things red,